Medical Malpractice Lawyers Assisting Individuals & Families with Complex Medical Negligence Claims

 - Failure to take the patient’s medical history into account

 Nursing home abuse/neglect may also fall under medical malpractice if the abuse/neglect was committed by a trained medical professional.
-If you believe you or your loved one was the victim of medical malpractice, contact our office to discuss your legal rights.
+If you believe you or your loved one was the victim of medical malpractice, contact our medical malpractice lawyers to discuss your legal rights.

 Often, medical malpractice can result in serious damages for the victim and his/her family.
 For example, a surgical mistake may lead to a life-threatening infection, requiring further surgery and treatment.
 A delayed cancer diagnosis may result in the death of the patient when early detection and treatment could have saved his/her life.
 Not only are these mistakes costly in the financial sense, but they also have far-reaching physical and emotional consequences.